PowerMS27/test-advanced-visual/README.md

 # test-advanced-visual
 Have a little glitchy adaptive.
-Just for test parallax main screen, horizontal scroll and other visual features## Project setup
+Just for test parallax main screen, horizontal scroll and other visual features
 ## Project setup
 ```
 npm install